AngleProtocol/angle-docs/side-products/merkl/README.md

 Note that the script is compatible with multiple incentivizors incentivizing LPs of the same pool, potentially with different parameters.
 If you are providing liquidity on a pool, you will claim from all the incentivizors who incentivized the pool when claiming your rewards.
 In other words, **many teams can incentivize the same pool at the same time with different tokens**.

 There is no need for liquidity providers to claim rewards at every epoch.
 Every Merkle Tree update takes into account the previous state of the reward tree and just adds new rewards on top (which is then reflected in the published Merkle root).
-Unclaimed rewards for an epoch can be claimed at any time in the future, along with all the rewards distributed in between.
+Unclaimed rewards for an epoch can be claimed later in the future, along with all the rewards distributed in between.

 ### 🤺 Dispute Periods